sidharth2189/CppND-Capstone-Snake-Game/README.md

 <img src="snake_2player.gif"/>

-This project extends the [Snake game](https://github.com/udacity/CppND-Capstone-Snake-Game), following the principles learnt through the Nanodegree Program.
+This project extends the [Snake game](https://github.com/udacity/CppND-Capstone-Snake-Game) for two players, following the principles learnt through the Nanodegree Program.

 ## Code structure
 * The Snake game code consists of four main classes: `Game`, `Snake`, `Controller`, and `Renderer`.
 The image below illustrates the code structure.